HashCanon/hashcanon.github.io/README.md

 # HashCanon
-> **Invertible hash visualization** — a deterministic, bijective mapping between a 160/256-bit hash and a circular bit-matrix image (and back).
+> **Invertible hash visualization** — a deterministic, bijective mapping between a hex-encoded hash and a circular bit-matrix image (and back).

 **[▶︎ Launch the HashCanon Generator](https://hashcanon.github.io/generator/)**